quchen/articles/cont_monad.md

                                                     -- ^ k, not m!
 ```

-Note how `m` is never used - `callCC` builds its own continuation environment executes it, but in the end inserts the *outer* continuation, discarding its own one.
 This is the encapsulated execution of `callCC`; what's left as a final step is merging the result of this to the outer control flow by applying the `runCont` to `k`, and we arrive at the definition of `callCC`,

 ```haskell
 callCC :: ((a -> Cont r b) -> Cont r a) -> Cont r a